sebglazebrook/aliases/README.md

 - Allow parent aliases that are not global??
 - clean uninstall, removing shims etc
 - allow user to set a default shell or override the default shell.
 Currently all aliases are hardcoded to run inside a bash shell, could be sh or zsh
+- enable and disable user aliases
+- pull and sync user aliases with github